htooayelwinict/windsurf-task-master/README.md

 - Break down complex user requests into multiple smaller tasks
 - Set initial progress to 0% when assigning to Windsurf
 - Create a new project ID for each distinct user objective
+- For complex tasks, use subtasks to break them down into manageable pieces

 ### Progress Tracking Rules
 - Update task progress at meaningful milestones (25%, 50%, 75%, 100%)